C:\Users\Joshua>dumpbin /nologo /dependents "C:\Program Files\nodejs\node.exe"

 --name my_db \ # Assign a name to the container

-mongo # Use the latest official MongoDB image
+mongo # Use the latest official MongoDB image# Show running containers

 $ docker ps